duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 Recommended: 15 minutes

-- Use resources below, or of your own to compare electricity to water flowing through pipes using a pump.
+- Use this image [https://www.windows2universe.org/physical_science/physics/electricity/circuit_analogy_water_pipes.html](https://www.windows2universe.org/physical_science/physics/electricity/circuit_analogy_water_pipes.html), or one of your own to compare electricity to water flowing through pipes using a pump.

 - also indroduce the topics of resistance and voltage (windows2universe.org)